-The Institute on Napoleon and the French Revolution is a unique institution of graduate education.
+The Institute on Napoleon and the French Revolution is a unique in the world of graduate education.
 As part of the History Department in the College of Arts and Sciences at Florida State University, it is the only graduate program in the United States devoted solely to the historical study of the Revolutionary and Napoleonic era.
 The Institute is concerned with all aspects of this period.
-Its M.A. and Ph.D. students have conducted archival research in almost every country in Europe, as well as in much of North and South America.
-Graduate theses and dissertations have covered a broad range of subjects on various aspects of the cultural, social, political, gender, religious, diplomatic, and military history of the age.
-Since 1963 it has granted more than 100 graduate degrees (over 50 M.A.s and more than 50 Ph.D.s) making it the country's most productive graduate program in the field of Revolutionary and Napoleonic studies.
+Its students have conducted archival research in almost every country in Europe, as well as in much of North and South America.
+Their masters theses and doctoral dissertations have covered many different aspects of the cultural, social, political, gender, religious, diplomatic, and military history of the age.
+Since 1963 it has granted more than 60 Ph.D.s, making it the country's most productive graduate program in the field of Revolutionary and Napoleonic studies.

 401 Bellamy Bldg., Tallahassee, FL 32306-2200